jdersch/PERQemu/PERQemu/Readme.txt

 Mac) to tell PERQemu the mouse is "off tablet", reposition, then release the key to start tracking again.
 It's a little clumsy at first.

-PERQ FLEX is an exceedingly rare OS produced in the UK by the Royal Signals & Radar Establishment.
-Based on a custom instruction set optimized for Algol-68, efforts are underway to recover several disk images and preserve what promises to be a unique bit of computing history.
-If successful this will provide the first real 8" Micropolis hard disk image to test with once PERQ-2 emulation features are complete.

 If anyone has any other software that ran on the PERQ-1 and does not run successfully under PERQemu, send us a copy and we'll find out why!